Design quality indicator

 The Design Quality Indicator (DQI) is a toolkit to measure, evaluate and improve the design quality of buildings.

-Development of DQI was started by the Construction Industry Council (CIC) in 1999.
+Development of DQI was started in the United Kingdom by the Construction Industry Council (CIC) in 1999.
 It was initiated in response to the success of Key Performance Indicators devised for assessing construction process issues such as timely completion, financial control and safety on site by the construction industry's Movement for Innovation (M4I).
 The aim of the DQI systems was to ensure that the M4I's indicators of construction process were balanced by an assessment of the building as a product.
 The Science Policy Research Unit at the University of Sussex was commissioned to develop the indicator tool, which was launched as an online resource on 1 October 2003.
 In 2004 the DQI received recognition from the British Institute of Facilities Management for the role of involving users in the design process.
 The DQI tool was made available to users in the United States in 2006, and an online American version was launched on 20 October 2008.

 Unlike its forerunner the Housing Quality Indicator (HQI) system devised for the UK's Department for the Environment, Transport and the Regions (DETR) by the consultancy DEGW and published on open access in February 1999, the DQI system instead could be used only by approved facilitators.
 The criteria and the method of assessment, which though unacknowledged is a simple form of multi-attribute utility analysis, remained inaccessible to design teams and their clients unless they employed a facilitator licensed to use it.
 Guidance on using the HQI system can be found on the government website.
 The DQI version for hospitals is also on open access on the national archive.